HunterGhost27/Take-Notes/Mods/S7_Journal_6b1aee95-bd4c-4190-a919-4aa7096eaa2b/ModInformation.md

 - ***###*** for a chapter within the category
 - ***-*** for a paragraph within the chapter
 - ===
 - The mod originally saved this data in a `json` format.
-If you still have old externally-saved journal-data that you'd like to port over, you will have to create a `fileList.json` file in **Osiris Data**.
+If you still have old externally-saved journal-data that you'd like to port over, you will have to create a `fileList.json` file in **Osiris Data/TakeNotes/**.
 This will allow the patcher to convert those `json` files into newer `md` files.
 You can delete all `json` files once they've been patched.
 - The `fileList.json` will look something like: `["file1.json", "file2.json"]`

 ### Known Issues